WyattJohnsonUVA/BlockchainAtUva/README.md

 html
 scss, css

-Make sure to run npm install to run locally
+Make sure to run "npm install" in terminal before running locally

+use "npm run dev" in terminal to start local host